 Most taprooms and smaller craft establishments utilize Counter Service: guests approach the bar, counter, or window to place their order and receive their items with a limited number of staff required to help them.
 Bartenders rarely come to the table to take orders.
 With Covid-prevention a top priority, counter service is no longer a safe option.
 It encourages crowding and unsafe closeness among patrons and frequent movement through your space.
 In general, it’s difficult to enforce social distancing and cleanliness standards, especially indoors, with a counter service model.

 Floating Service is the happy medium between Counter and Table.
-In a floating service model, your staff is empowered to flex through different roles—from bar to floor.
-Guests are seated at tables and staff come to them (much like in table service) which minimizes movement and interaction throughout the taproom.
-Floating service could also allow a floating server to seat guests at tables they’ve ensured are cleared and clean, while a bartender pours orders behind the bar and the floating server runs the drinks.
-However you decide to consolidate roles, the key is that you’re minimizing movement and congregation while keeping service costs low.
-Without deploying the entire staff, a taproom could run seamlessly with this semi-table service or Floating Service model.
+In a floating model, your staff is empowered to flex through different roles—from bar to floor.
+Guests seat themselves at tables and staff come to them (much like in table service) reducing movement and interaction throughout the taproom.
+Staff roles are consolidated minimizing bodies and labor costs while maximizing the guest experience.
+Without deploying the entire staff, taprooms and brewpubs run seamlessly with this semi-table service or floating service model.

 Why floating service?